MarcPickel/se_project_spots/README.md

 **Description**

-This is the third project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS -- based on the project description and design on Figma -- and features webpage layout technologies and techniques (techne), such as grid layout and media queries, making it responsive to popular screen sizes.
+This is the fifth installment of the se_spots_project of the Software Engineering program at TripleTen.
+It was created using HTML, CSS, and JavaScript -- based on the project description on the TripleTen website and the design on Figma -- and features webpage layout technologies and techniques (techne), such as grid layout and media queries, making it responsive to popular screen sizes.

 **Techne**

 - HTML5
 - CSS3
+- JavaScript
 - Flat BEM file structure
 - BEM naming conventions
 - Semantic tags